Narayan2206/Sketch-board/README.md

+#Sketchpad
 Create drawings with a web version of sketch board.

-Created using HTML, CSS and JavaScript.
+This website is created using HTML, CSS and JavaScript.